ChristianKohler/Homepage/content/posts/2021-01-22-ng-modules/index.md

 With that, Angular makes sure that:

 1. The component is included in the bundle since it is referenced
-2. The component template can compile it's child components
+2. The component template can compile its child components

 If you want to go more into detail, here is a working example of an Angular app without NgModules and with the directives array to register components: https://stackblitz.com/edit/example-ng-without-modules